 This Is Minnesota Orchestra

 Heading into its fifth year, the Emmy Award-winning This Is Minnesota Orchestra series returns with a new lineup of concerts to be livestreamed on the Orchestra’s own website and social media channels.
-Digital programs will include Daphnis and Chloe with the Minnesota Chorale (September 29, 2023), Wilkins, Sokolov and Barber (October 20, 2023), The Sphinx Virtuosi (February 2, 2024), Dvořák Symphony No. 8 (March 22, 2024) and Celebrating Pride with Thomas Søndergård (June 21, 2024), with more dates to be announced later this summer.
+Digital programs will include Daphnis and Chloe with the Minnesota Chorale (September 29, 2023), Prokofiev's Romeo and Juliet (February 9, 2024), Dvořák Symphony No. 8 (March 22, 2024) and Celebrating Pride with Thomas Søndergård (June 21, 2024), with more digital exclusives to come.

 Meet the Musicians